-Concert repertoire: Princess Urusova (Boyarina Morozova), Eve (The Creation), soprano role in Bach’s Matthäus-Passion, Brahms’ Ein deutsches Requiem, Britten’s War Requiem, Henri Dutilleux’s Le temps l'horloge.
+Concert repertoire: Princess Urusova (Boyarina Morozova), Isabella of Aragon (Christopher Columbus), Eve (The Creation), soprano role in Bach’s Matthäus-Passion, Brahms’ Ein deutsches Requiem, Britten’s War Requiem, Henri Dutilleux’s Le temps l'horloge.

 Repertoire also includes: the roles of Zemfira (Aleko), Francesca (Francesca da Rimini), Agnès (The Maid of Orleans), Genoveva (Genoveva), Antonia (Les Contes d'Hoffmann) and the soprano part in Rachmaninoff’s poem The Bells.

 She sang the main women's parts at the Mariinsky premieres of Faust, Othello, Eugene Onegin (directed by A. Stepanyuk), War and Peace (directed by G. Vic) and The Oprichnik.

 In 2012 she performed Rodion Shchedrin's Cleopatra and the Snake, a dramatic scene for woman's voice and orchestra, at the work's premiere in the USA (Memorial Hall of the University of North Carolina, Chapel Hill) and in Russia (Concert Hall of the Mariinsky Theatre).
 Took part in the world premiere of Rodion Shchedrin's opera The Lefthander (2013) and the first Mariinsky Theatre performance of the choral opera Boyarina Morozova (2014).